-This page has a collection of our favourite articles, essays, websites, zines and projects to educate and inspire.
+This page is a collection of our favourite articles, manuals, texts, essays, books, websites, zines and projects to educate and inspire.
 If you would like your project added to this page, please get in touch

 Inspiring People & Projects